pbs-assess/TTTworkshop/README.md

 Fly into Nanaimo airport (YCD).
 Air Canada Rouge now has direct flights from Toronto but not every day, so may be worth looking into.

-Taxi is about $50 or there is a cheaper [https://nanaimoairporter.com/](shuttle bus).
+Taxi is about $50 or there is a cheaper [shuttle bus](https://nanaimoairporter.com/).
 Good idea to book either one ahead (there aren't always too many taxis at the airport).
-Taxi info [http://www.nanaimoairport.com/air-guide/transportation](here).
+Taxi info [here](http://www.nanaimoairport.com/air-guide/transportation).

 ## Workshop outline (rough, subject to evolution)